It’s been titillating liberal-centrists and topping best-seller lists since January, but Michael Wolff’s Fire and Fury is trashy and overrated.

 2) Trump is probably mentally unfit for office.
 He’s incapable of taking in complex information, has terrible impulse control, and mostly improvises his opinions on the spot.
 He repeats himself constantly.
 He may have dementia (compare how he speaks and acts now to videos of him from the ’80s and ‘90s).

 3) Trump’s underlings are at war with one another.
-The book identifies three West Wing factions fighting for control of the Trump presidency: the Republican Party establishment, who want him to become a mainstream conservative politician; Trump’s daughter Ivanka and her husband Jared Kushner, probably closet right-leaning Democrats, who desperately try to moderate him; and alt-right overlord Steve Bannon and his acolytes, who aimed to use Trump to forward a far-right nationalism.
+The book identifies three West Wing factions fighting for control of the Trump presidency: the Republican Party establishment, who want him to become a mainstream conservative politician; Trump’s daughter Ivanka and her husband Jared Kushner, probably closet right-leaning Democrats, who desperately try to moderate him; and alt-right overlord Steve Bannon and his acolytes, who aim to use Trump to forward a far-right nationalism.

 Since Wolff left the White House, Reince Priebus, the Republican establishment’s man on the inside, has been ejected.
 Bannon’s gone too.